From The Broken Tusk by Uma Krishnaswami (Atlanta, GA: August House Publishers Inc.). Used by permission of the publishers.

 "My father was poor once.
 I'm ashamed to have forgotten," muttered a third. (tambourine)

-Then Supriya took her bowl, and every day she went from house to house in the rich part of town.
-Wherever she went, little by little, the bowl got filled. (finger cymbals)
+Then Supriya took the bowl, and went every day from house to house in the rich part of town.
+Wherever Supriya went, little by little, the bowl got filled. (finger cymbals)

-And sometimes, it is said, when Supriya was tired of walking, she would rest in the shade of the banyan tree.
-When she awoke, she would find the bowl had magically filled itself.
+And sometimes, it is said, when Supriya was tired of walking, the young child would rest in the shade of the banyan tree.
+Supriya would awake to find the bowl had magically filled itself.

 "Now," said Supriya, "the hungry will eat, and the people of this town will take care of each other."
 And so they did.